raspberry-pi-instalar-noobs

 raspberry-instalar-noobs-7

-Once the process is complete, we click the button to restart the Raspberry Pi.
+Once the process is finished, we click the button to restart the Raspberry Pi.

 raspberry-instalar-noobs-8

-Raspberry Pi restarts and will run the installed operating system and we can start playing with our Raspberry Pi!
+The Raspberry Pi restarts and will run the installed operating system and now we can start playing with our Raspberry Pi!

 raspberry-instalar-noobs-9

-If at any time we want to access Noobs again, to install another operating system, we just have to press the Shift key during the boot of Raspberry Pi and repeat the process.
+If at any time we want to access Noobs again, to install another operating system, we simply have to press the Shift key during the Raspberry Pi boot and repeat the process.

-In the next post, we will see how to install an operating system directly without the need for Noobs, which is useful and faster if we know which operating system we want to install, or if we do not have internet connectivity on the Raspberry that we want to install.
+In the next post, we will see how to install an operating system directly without the need for Noobs, which is useful and faster if we know which operating system we want to install, or if we don’t have internet connectivity on the Raspberry we want to install.